avigewirtz/avigewirtz.github.io-/make/makefile-version-2-phony-targets.md

     echo "Hello, world!"
 ```

 The target, `hello`, does not represent a file—that is, there is no file in our directory named `hello`, and the command `echo "hello, world"` does not create such a file.
 (Also notice that the target does not have any dependencies.
 That's perfectly valid, as dependencies are optional.)
-What happens when we invoke this rule?
-Let's give it a shot:
+What would happen if we were to add this rule to our makefile and invoke it?
+Let's give it a shot.
+First, let's add it to our makefile.

 ```bash
 $ make hello